mpolimeno/mpolimeno.github.io/index.md

 ## Welcome To The Personal Website of Matteo Polimeno

-You can use the [editor on GitHub](https://github.com/mpolimeno/mpolimeno.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 ## Hi there!
 My name is Matteo Polimeno and I am a Ph.D.
 Student in Applied Math at the [University of California, Merced](https://appliedmath.ucmerced.edu/graduate-students)